web2solutions/T-Rex-Specs/README.md

  	It means, except when the developer need to created a new database table, he will not need worry about the model of the application, keep focusing on the controller and view layer only.

- 	It has available also,  all meta data for dhtmlx forms for every table on the sared databsase.
+ 	It has available also,  all meta data for DHTMLX forms for every table on the shared database.
 It means developer will may take advantage of T-Rex even for designing him application's forms

 Repository: T-Rex is built on top of $dhx framework, under the namespace $dhx.ui.desktop